Conversational End-to-End TTS for Voice Agent: Experiments

+For all TTS models, the phoneme sequence contains phonemes, punctuations, inter-word and inter-syllable symbols.
+The output is Mel Spectrogram extracted from the recording audio with sample rate 16,000.
+Its specific analysis parameters are shown in Table\ref{tab:stft}.

-$M_1$ is the baseline model which has the same structure and model parameter as Tacotron2 \cite{shen2018natural}, except for the attention module, which adopts stepwise monotonic attention (soft version) \cite{he2019robust} to improve stability on the long utterance.
-The input is phoneme sequence which contains phonemes, punctuation, inter-word and inter-syllable symbols.
-The output is 80-dim Mel spectrum with 12.5ms frameshift and 50ms frame length. $M_2$ is to verify the effect of introducing the auxiliary encoder, the pre-net and CBHG in the auxiliary encoder are the same as the corresponding modules in Tacotron1 \cite{wang2017tacotron}.
-The wordpiece-level 768-dim BERT embedding and 6-dim statistical features are replicated to phoneme level, and encoded to 512-dim features by the auxiliary encoder, then combined with the encoder outputs using the addition operation. $M_3$ introduces the conversational context encoder which encodes the 768-dim utterance-level BERT embedding and 1-dim speaker ID of $C_{t-c:t}$ mentioned in Section \ref{sec:context encoder} to a 512-dim vector using a 64-dim linear layer with LeakyReLU activation, a 64-dim GRU layer, and a 512-dim linear output layer, and then combined with the above encoder outputs. $c$ is set as 10 in our experiments.
+$M_1$ is the baseline model which has the same structure and model parameter as Tacotron2 \cite{shen2018natural}, except for the attention module, which adopts stepwise monotonic attention (soft version) \cite{he2019robust} to improve stability on long utterance generation. $M_2$ is to verify the effect of introducing the auxiliary encoder, the pre-net and CBHG in the auxiliary encoder are the same as the corresponding modules in Tacotron1 \cite{wang2017tacotron}.
+We extract the character-level and utterance-level BERT embedding for each utterance individually.
+The character-level 768-dim BERT embedding and 6-dim statistical feature are replicated to phoneme level, and further encoded to 512-dim features by the auxiliary encoder, and combined with the encoder outputs using the addition operation. $M_3$ introduces the conversational context encoder with the configuration shown in Table\ref{tab:cce} to encode the 768-dim utterance-level BERT embedding and 1-dim speaker ID of the chat history $H_{t-c:t}$ mentioned in Section \ref{sec:context encoder}.
+The hidden layers are designed with a small structure to fit our corpus size.
+They can also be larger if the training set is large enough.
+We empirically set $c$ to 10, which shows better prosody than other value in our experiments.

 All of the three models are trained on a single GPU with a batch size of 32.
 We use Adam optimizer with $\beta_1=0.9$, $\beta_2= 0.999$ and the learning rate exponentially decayed from $10^{-3}$ to $10^{-5}$ after 50,000 iterations to update these models.